0xPlatinum/Java-Code-Analysis-/README.md

 # Getting admin

 As you can tell from the screenshot above..
-The JWT secret was 1234 ANYWAY!
+The JWT secret was 1234 *ANYWAY*!
 We never needed to overwrite it, because it was always that!
 Frustrating, but this means we can now edit our JWT with a website i mentioned briefly before, jwt.io

 ![image](https://user-images.githubusercontent.com/98354876/228401572-dfe5488f-904e-4454-82cf-76e0183d1029.png)